bdurand/faraday_dynamic_timeout/README.md

 )
 ```

-In this example, it will be assumed that each process has 4 threads, The first bucket will have a limit 5% of the application threads but it won't be less than 3 (because of the hardcoded `:limit` option).
+In this example, it will be assumed that each process has 4 threads, The first bucket will have a limit of 5% of the application threads but it will never be less than 3 (because of the hardcoded `:limit` option).
 The second bucket will have a limit of 5% of the application threads (rounded up).
 The third bucket will have a limit of 10% of the application threads.
 The forth bucket will have unlimited capacity (100%) and will serve all requests that exceed the limits of the previous buckets.

 The number of processes is estimated.
 Every time a process makes a request through the middleware, it will be remembered for 60 seconds.
 So if you have processes that have not made any requests through the middleware, they will not be counted.
 Processes that have been terminated will also be considered in the calculation for up to 60 seconds.
 You should still get a pretty good estimate of the number of processes that are currently running.
 The number will be less accurate if you application is scaling up and down very quickly (i.e. during a deployment) or when it is not very active.
-In the deployment case, though, the estimate will be high so it should not cause any problems.
+In the deployment case the estimate will be high so it should not cause any problems.
 In the low activity case you aren't really worried about load and the bucket sizes will never be lower than 1.
 In any case, it's a good idea to set a minimum limit on the first bucket.

 ### Full Example